nastya6696/rsschool-2019Q1-cv/cv.md

 > Highly motivated Software Test Automation Engineer with over **3.5** years of hands-on experience in Test Automation.

+> Have experience with and good knowledge in Java, Selenium WebDriver, JUnit, Cucumber, Хpath technologies

 > Team-player, able to meet deadlines, work closely with dev team, Product Management and Tech Operations

 ## Area of Expertise